ericabertolozzi/LunaApp/Labs/Lab6/README.txt

 First, I created a collection called Cycle Tracking within the luna database.
 This collection contains data for 10 users about the start date of their cycle, cycle length, period length, mood and sleep.
 Second, I used the fast-csv module to create the CSV file from the database after the button is clicked.
-The entire database except the auto created id is present in the CSV file.
-The CSV file is found in Labs/Lab6.
+There are two buttons that create two different CSV files.
+Both CSV files are found in Labs/Lab6.
 The last step was to make visualizations which I used R to do.
 I created a Pi chart to show the different moods people experience and a bar chart to show the frequency of the different types of sleep.
 For creativity, I added CSS styling to make the page easier to understand.
 I also added a message that appears after the button was clicked to create the CSV file.